beamer-bridge/beamer/docs/source/faq.rst

 * What kind of tokens can we transfer on Beamer?

-  On Beamer, you are able to transfer ERC20 tokens across EVM-compatible rollups.
+  On Beamer, you are able to transfer ERC20 tokens across EVM-compatible chains.

 * How can I track my transfer?